wasim-ahmed/ICW/README.md

 # ICW
-Source Code for ICW
-Currently for windows, using MinGW 4.8.1

-need to port it on Linux !

-BSM Simulator is a traffic simulator

-Control Loop is the vehicle code
+This project is to detect Collision among vehicles primarily at an Intersection.
+Control Loop is the algorithm which is responsible to detect the Collision.
+BSM Simulator is the program to feed the test data to the algorithm.
+The code is developed in C++11 on windows 10 using MinGW 4.8.1